LineSpec DSL Reference

 - Compliance: Verifying sensitive data is not logged in plain text

-- Correctness: Confirming proper SQL structure
+- Correctness: Confirming proper SQL structure or Redis key naming conventions

 - Injection prevention: Validating query patterns match expected templates